Publishing a website on your Web Hosting plan

 You may find a file called “index.html” in your storage space.
-This file may have been created by OVHcloud while your hosting plan was set up, in order to show a default page for your website.
+This file may have been created by OVHcloud when your hosting plan was set up, to display a default page on your website.
 If this is the case, remember to delete this file when you are putting your files online.

 This part is optional if your website does not need to be linked to a database.

 Today, virtually all content management systems (CMSs), such as WordPress or Joomla!, use a database for storing dynamic elements, such as comments or articles.
 As a result, it is essential for your website files and the database to be connected for the website to function correctly.
 To establish this connection, a configuration file that contains the database’s information is used.

 Depending on the website used, this connection may need to be established manually, or via an interface generated by the site itself.
 You can do this via several sub-steps, some of which may be optional.

 If you are migrating an existing website, you can recover your existing database from your former hosting provider.
 If it is a new website, you can move on to the next step.

 If you already have a database and wish to use it (from an OVHcloud web hosting plan , you will need your username and password, the name of the database and the address of the server.
 You can now go on to the next step.

 If you want to create a new database with OVHcloud, log in to the OVHcloud Control Panel, then click on